 Turn southeast down the hill and you get a glimpse of Dad Dail Reservoir.
 At the bottom, the road swings east through South Barrel Springs Draw and travels across the Mexican Flats to a small junction (six miles).
 Here a road continues east through Red Wash and hits W-789 at Dad (six miles).
 Turn south for one mile and the Windmill Draw Road joins the Standard Road at a main junction.
 Here you can take the road east and hit W-789 at mile #30 just south of Dad.

-The road continues to drop down along Hangout Wash to a junction with the Powder Rim Road.
+As the road drops down the other side, you can see East Flat Top to the east, to the southwest is Powder Rim, and to the far west is Kinney Rim.
+The road continues to drop down on a ridge road above Hangout Wash on the east and Hartt Cabin Draw on the west.
+Ten miles from the top is a junction with the Powder Rim Road.
 Here you can see Cherokee Rim to the south.
-If you go west across Sand Creek (one mile), you can travel past Powder Mountain and hit the Bitter Creek Road, north of Powder Wash, Colorado (see page 94).
+At this junction, you go west across Sand Creek (one mile) and then travel past Powder Mountain to the Bitter Creek Road, north of Powder Wash, Colorado (see page 94).

 Turn east on C-700 for two miles to the next junction.
 Here the Powder Rim Road (Sand Creek Road) continues east to W-789 at mile #43 north of Baggs.